gatsbyjs/gatsby/docs/docs/reference/config-files/gatsby-config.md

 - `never`: Remove all trailing slashes on each URL, e.g. `/x/` to `/x`.
 - `ignore`: Don't automatically modify the URL

 Until Gatsby v4 it'll be set to `legacy` by default, in Gatsby v5 the default mode will be `always`.
+Gatsby Cloud automatically handles and supports the `trailingSlash` option, any other hosting provider (or if you're managing this on your own) should follow the "Redirects, and expected behavior from the hosting provider" section on the [initial RFC](https://github.com/gatsbyjs/gatsby/discussions/34205).

 ## polyfill